smolinag/ServiceStack-project/README.md

   2. In  &lt;bindings> for the current solution add a new binding with the public ip and the port

   3. Allow incoming connections to the port.
 Open cmd as administrator and run: netsh http add urlacl url=http://&lt;ip>:&lt;port>/  user=everyone

   4. Set firewall excpetion to port.
-Open cmd as administrator and run: netsh advfirewall firewall add rule name="IISExpressWeb" dir=in protocol=tcp localport=&lt;port>;profile=private remoteip=localsubnet action=allow
+Open cmd as administrator and run: netsh advfirewall firewall add rule name="IISExpressWeb" dir=in protocol=tcp localport=&lt;port> profile=private remoteip=localsubnet action=allow

 ##.Net Client configuration